Buying Tips for an Induction Range/Stove or Cooktop

 While induction cooktops are much cooler and safer than other gas or electric cooktops, the pan will still leave some heat on the surface and it is nice to have the indicator that reminds you that the surface is still hot.
 This feature is pretty common - and again not a deal breaker.
 In fact the temperature is so low on the cooktop that some people put paper towels down to catch the spatter during deep frying to ease clean up

 There is no induction feature for an oven.
-Convection is the next best thing.
-It is another good energy saver as you knock down the temperature 25 degrees when using it.
-And it insures the heat is more evenly distributed.
+Convection ovens use a fan to circulate heat and sometimes add a third heating element as well.
+This distributes heat more evenly, improving baking results. it also saves energy since you can knock down the temperature 25 degrees when using it.
 Check for certain kinds of baking where its use is not appropriate.
-But most convection ovens can work in either mode.
+Convection ovens usually can work in either convection or regular mode.

-Warming zone, warm drawer, self clean oven, steam clean oven, specialty baking settings, smartphone apps, air fryers, burner bridge, etc.?
+Warming zone, warm drawer, self clean or steam clean oven, specialty baking settings, smartphone apps, air fryers, etc.?

 All the doodads of modern ranges are available in some induction ranges too.
 I'll leave it to you to decide how important those are to you and how much you are willing to spend for them.